lemrey/sdk-nrf/applications/thread_border_router/README.rst

          Favored: fd17:4a96:9b59:1::/64 prf:low
          Done

-      In the above example, the OMR prefix **fd17:4a96:9b59:1::/64** is used to create the nRF TBR OMR address that can be reached from Ethernet network.
+      In the above example, the OMR prefix **fd17:4a96:9b59:1::/64** is used to create the nRF TBR OMR address that can be reached from the Ethernet network.
       Notice that the IPv6 address **fd17:4a96:9b59:1:ac19:43e0:b905:c0af** starts with the OMR prefix.

 #.
 Ping the nRF TBR's OMR address from the Linux host machine by using the ``ping <nRF TBR ip address>`` command.